jonathanbutler7/landscaping/backend/README.md

 ## What is this?

-This is a database built with PostgreSQL, Node.js, and Express for a fictitious landscaping company, **Los Angeles Landscaping & Gardening**.
+This is a database built with PostgreSQL, Node.js, and Express for a fictitious landscaping company, **Los Angeles Landscaping**.

 The database has three endpoints, `/customers`, `/workers`, and `/orders`.

-It will serve as the backend for a fullstack project which includes
+It serves as the backend for a fullstack project which includes

 1. A customer-facing landing page where customers may enter contact details and place an order and
 2. A worker-facing page for workers to view orders the customers have placed.